Contributing¶

 trivy image— scans each built service image for OS package and Go module CVEs.trivy config— scans the Helm chart templates for Kubernetes misconfigurations.

-OpenDepot bundles Trivy v0.70.0 in the -scanning image variant.
-The controller application binary itself is 0-CVE clean; the 11 HIGH CVEs reported against the embedded Trivy binary are tracked in issue #65 and suppressed via .trivyignore files at the repository root and at chart/opendepot/.trivyignore.
+OpenDepot bundles Trivy v0.72.0 in the -scanning image variant.
+The controller application binary itself is 0-CVE clean; HIGH CVEs reported against the embedded Trivy binary are tracked in issue #65 and suppressed via .trivyignore files at the repository root and at chart/opendepot/.trivyignore.
 When adding a new suppression, add it to both files and include the tracking issue URL as a comment.

 Note